 And if you need to apologize, do something too.
 Drop round a bottle of wine or some flowers.
 This further emphasizes that you do care.

 Finally, leave your neighbors your mobile phone number so they know how to contact you.
 They will appreciate this.

 Ensure noise is managed.
 There are devices you can buy to monitor noise.
 This is a great product we use.
 It doesn’t spy on your guests but it does tell you when the noise is getting too high so you are aware.

-Noise is probably one of the single biggest causes of concern for Airbnb neighbours.
+Noise is probably one of the single biggest causes of concern for Airbnb neighbors.
 This also ties in with your house rules.
-Explain very explicitly that “quiet hours” should be observed between 10pm and 7am (for example).
+Explain very explicitly that “quiet hours” should be observed between 10 pm and 7 am (for example).